 Conversely, a lower ratio suggests that the company relies more on equity financing and has a lower risk profile.
 This ratio is crucial for understanding a company's long-term solvency and financial stability, as it reflects the company's ability to meet its long-term obligations.

-The debt-to-equity ratio compares a company’s total liabilities to its shareholder equity, indicating the relative proportion of debt and equity used to finance the company’s assets.
-A higher debt-to-equity ratio implies that the company is more leveraged and may be at greater financial risk, especially if it struggles to meet its debt obligations.
+The debt-to-equity ratio compares a company’s total liabilities to its shareholders' equity, indicating the relative proportion of debt and equity used to finance its assets.
+A higher debt-to-equity ratio indicates greater leverage and may increase financial risk, especially if the company struggles to meet its debt obligations.

 A lower ratio suggests a more conservative approach with greater reliance on equity financing.
-This ratio is a key metric for investors and creditors to assess the financial health and risk level of a company, as it shows how much of the company is financed by debt compared to its own funds.
+This ratio is a key metric for investors and creditors to assess a company's financial health and risk level, as it shows how much of the company is financed with debt relative to its own funds.

 A word of warning: as a relative newcomer, it’s going to be hard for you to remember how to use all these ratios.
 Most stock investing experts would advise beginner-to-intermediate retail traders to focus on the following key financial ratios: